oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- the LOB which is to be copied.
+    **lob** [IN] -- the LOB which is to be copied.
 If the reference is NULL or invalid an error is returned.

-    **copiedLob** -- a pointer to a reference to the LOB which is created as a copy of the first LOB, which is populated upon successful completion of this function.
+    **copiedLob** [OUT] -- a pointer to a reference to the LOB which is created as a copy of the first LOB, which is populated upon successful completion of this function.

 .. function:: int dpiLob_flushBuffer(dpiLob \*lob)